Fact checkedFact Checked

 What Makes Lemon Coffee A Sham

-The way a Tiktok fake video thrives is by creating a trend.
+The way a TikTok fake video thrives is by creating a trend.
 It’s easy to create this when you have an issue that many people face.
 For instance, billions of people want to lose weight globally.
 The majority of them will try any coffee-lemon challenge that promises results.

 But, lemon coffee is a TikTok trend that will leave many disappointed.
 This is quite evident after checking the facts about coffee-lemon water.
 While the two drinks can boost metabolism, they can’t melt the fat[11] in your body.